manos-saratsis/mintlify-docs/sbom/mintlify-docs-sbom-spdx.md

   ],
   "licenseConcluded": "NOASSERTION",
   "licenseDeclared": "NOASSERTION",
-  "licenseComments": "License information not available in provided source.
-Should be verified from npmjs.com package page.", "copyrightText": "Copyright (c) Mintlify", "summary": "Mintlify CLI tool for local documentation preview and development", "description": "Command-line interface for Mintlify documentation platform.
-Provides local development server with hot reload on port 3000, docs.json validation, deployment management.
-Installed globally via 'npm i -g mint'.
-Commands: 'mint dev' (local preview), 'mint update' (update CLI).
-Required for local development but not production deployment (handled by Mintlify GitHub app).", "homepage": "https://www.npmjs.com/package/mint", "sourceInfo": "npm package installed globally outside project directory", "primaryPackagePurpose": "APPLICATION",
+  "licenseComments": "License information not available from npm package metadata in provided source code.
+License should be verified from npmjs.com package page.", "copyrightText": "Copyright (c) Mintlify", "summary": "Mintlify CLI tool for local documentation preview and development", "description": "Command-line interface tool for the Mintlify documentation platform.
+Provides local development server with hot reload capabilities on port 3000, validation of docs.json configuration, and deployment management.
+Installed globally via npm (npm i -g mint).
+Primary commands include: 'mint dev' for local preview server, 'mint update' for updating to latest CLI version.
+The CLI is required for local documentation development but not needed for production deployment, which is handled by the Mintlify GitHub app integration.", "homepage": "https://www.npmjs.com/package/mint", "sourceInfo": "npm package installed globally outside project directory", "primaryPackagePurpose": "APPLICATION",